saschagehlich/hotnode/README.md

 Hotnode
 =======

-Hotnode is a package that allows you to hot load your code by just saving the source in your editor.
+Hotnode is a package that allows you to automatically reload your code by just saving the source in your editor.

 Feature Overview
 -----------------